ThiagoMunich/weather-app-by-location/README.md

 https://github.com/user-attachments/assets/d2782fe8-2d85-4c51-94bb-106eeab5a152

 ## Overview
-Weather App is a simple weather application that allows users to check real-time weather information for different locations.
+Weather App is a simple weather application that allows users to check real-time weather information based on current location.
 The app is built using Expo and integrates with a weather API to fetch current weather data.

 ## Features
 - Display current temperature, humidity, and weather conditions
 - API integration for real-time weather updates
+- Request for use current location

 ## Installation
 ### Prerequisites